bergesinstitute/graf-method/book-4-unit-2.md

 receives the action of the verb.
 Direct objects can be things or people.

-Aquí tenemos algunos verbos que normalmente van con un objeto directo de cosa —aunque algunos pueden funcionar bien sin objeto o tener, además, objeto indirecto (ver siguiente página)—.
+Aquí tenemos algunos verbos que normalmente van con un objeto directo de cosa —aunque algunos pueden funcionar bien sin objeto o tener, además, objeto indirecto (ver siguiente sección)—.

-💂 Here we have some verbs that usually go with a direct object of "thing" type - although some can work well without an object or have, in addition, an indirect object (see next page).
+💂 Here we have some verbs that usually go with a direct object of "thing" type — although some can work well without an object or have, in addition, an indirect object (see next section).

     beber - to drink